 Become a class representative: Class reps serve as key contacts for their class between Reunion years.
 This may include a broad range of potential responsibilities such as social media champion, class note collector or special event coordinator.

 Mentor a student: Through the Kellogg Alumni Mentoring Platform, registered participants can opt to be a mentor.
 The platform allows Kellogg students to search and request alumni mentors.
 If you would like to explore the mentoring program, you can find more information about mentoring here.

 Partner with the Leadership Journey: For this co-curricular program, alumni support individuals or small groups of students in their leadership development coursework during the school year.

-Become a Kellogg alumni innovator: The Kellogg Innovation and Entrepreneurship Initiative (KIEI) invites alumni active in entrepreneurship and innovation to become involved with events and programming that support students pursuing these endeavors.
-Find more information about the initiative and take further steps to participate by signing up for the mailing list.
+Become a Kellogg alumni innovator: Kellogg Entrepreneurship invites alumni active in entrepreneurship to become involved with events and programming that support students pursuing these endeavors.
+Find more information about entrepreneurship and take further steps to participate by signing up for the mailing list.

 Get involved in social impact: Kellogg has a long history of educating leaders who leverage the power of markets to create lasting social value.
 We invite Kellogg alumni to support and help students and fellow alumni as they seek to create social impact.
 More details about social impact can be found here.